Ringobot/ringo/docs/ringobotnet/data-modeling.md

 * Q5.
 Get the token for a `Listener` -> `User`
 * Q6.
 Get `Station` ListenerCount
 * Q7.
 Get `Station` by Hashtag
+* Q8.
+Get all Stations for a Channel, ordered by Listeners (desc), Created (desc)

 ### XXX

+    // The following characters are restricted and cannot be used in the Id
+    // property: '/', '\\', '?', '#'

     // User
     {